spiegelin/python-threads-vs-processes/README.md

 ## What is the GIL?
 Why we need it?
 The Global Interpreter Lock (GIL) is a mutex (lock) that allows only one thread to execute Python bytecode at a time, even on multi-core systems.

+### TL;DR
+The GIL exists because:
+1. It protects Python's memory management from race conditions
+2. It simplifies C extension development
+3. It was a pragmatic choice when Python was created

+The cost: CPU-bound Python code can't use multiple cores effectively with threads, which is why multiprocessing is preferred for CPU-bound work.

+The GIL is a compromise: it simplifies the implementation and prevents many bugs, but limits parallelism for CPU-bound code.

 ### Why does it exist?